Valley of the Thracian Rulers: Tomb of Seuthes III

 The monument in Golyama Kosmatka mound was found in the autumn of 2004 during regular archaeological excavations, performed by TEMP-expedition led by Georgi Kitov.

 Seuthes III was the King of the Odrysian Kingdom of Thrace from c.
 331-300 BC.

 The mound was piled up as a sacred hill in the first half of the 5th century BC.
 Probably in the second half of the century a monumental temple was built, consisting of a representative façade and three rooms - a rectangular one with a double-pitch coverage, a round one with a dome-shaped coverage and a sarcophagus-like chamber, made of a 60 t granite block.

 At the beginning of 3rd century BC in the central chamber the building was transformed into a tomb for a Thracian aristocrat.
 In the first chamber a horse sacrifice was made.

 At the façade a 13m long corridor with stone walls and a wooden roof were built.
-On closing the tom the corridor was burnt down and filled with mound earth deposits.
+On closing the tomb the corridor was burnt down and filled with mound earth deposits.
 7m to the south of the entrance there is a head of a bronze statue - probably a portrait of a Seuthes III.